 I think memory is underrated.

 For example, memorizing all of the U.S. presidents is something that people might think is for show.
 But to me it’s actually really helpful to know who was president at a certain time because it allows you to connect the president with that time period.

 For example, take Reagan.
-If you know when he was president, you can say, Okay this was around the Cold War and it was towards the end of it, and his platform supported trickle down economics which was a very important idea in that time period.
+If you know when he was president, you can say, This was around the Cold War, and it was toward the end of it, and his platform supported trickle-down economics, which was a very important idea in that time period.

-Memorizing these things means that if you’re talking about the U.S. in the 80s, you’ll remember that he was president, and all of those concepts come up.
+Memorizing these things means that if you’re talking about the U.S. in the eighties, you’ll remember that he was president, and all of those concepts come up.

 It gives you this web of facts for you to put new information into context, and answer questions with deduction without having to go look something up.